damar-wicaksono/trace-simexp/README.rst

 A set of documentations is available for ``trace-simexp``.
 The user's guide can be found in the *Usage* section while the contributor's guide can be found in the *Implementation* section.
-Both sections are combined into a single document in Microsoft Word and pdf formats as a `STARS`_ Memorandum document.
+Both sections are also combined into a single document in Microsoft Word and pdf formats as a `STARS`_ Memorandum document.

 .. _STARS: https://www.psi.ch/stars/